- Why Give?

 While most lead unitrusts last for 10 to 20 years, other terms are possible.
 A lead unitrust can last for one or more lives, for a specific length of time, or for a combination of lives and years.
 The term length you choose will depend on when you want your heirs to receive their trust distribution, as well as other factors.

 When you transfer assets to your lead unitrust, you make a taxable gift to the individuals who will receive your trust principal when it ends.
-However, your gift of payments to the College of Saint Elizabeth earns you a charitable deduction in the year of your gift that will reduce your taxable gift.
+However, your gift of payments to the Saint Elizabeth University earns you a charitable deduction in the year of your gift that will reduce your taxable gift.
 In addition, the assets in your lead unitrust are removed from your taxable estate.
 This means that any growth in the value of your trust assets during its term can be passed on to your heirs completely free of gift and estate taxes.

 Taxation of the trust

 A lead unitrust is a taxable trust.
-However, a lead trust pays income tax only if its income exceeds the amount it pays to College of Saint Elizabeth during the year.
+However, a lead trust pays income tax only if its income exceeds the amount it pays to Saint Elizabeth University during the year.
 A careful trustee can balance the income from your lead unitrust against its charitable payments in order to minimize its income taxes.